 No matter how often you tweak your resume, it will fail to get your point across if it’s done in an old-school, outdated fashion.

 This is where perusing executive resume trends will help you make your mark.

 Start by browsing the newer look and feel of career marketing documents such as this CIO resume.

 You’ll quickly see how leadership resumes have evolved from plain formats into customized presentations designed to propel you into a C-suite role.

 Also, note resumes that have won award competitions, if for no other reason than to gain a glimpse into what’s new and next in resume writing.

 Career Directors International’s TORI contest and the National Resume Writers’ Association both offer samples of award-winning resumes sure to attract attention.

 To summarize, strategically plan and execute your executive job search just like any business marketing campaign.

-Well-thought out career marketing documents (your resume and LinkedIn Profile, to start), plus strong statements of value and networking activity, will make 2019 your year to win the right executive role.
+Well-thought out career marketing documents (your resume and LinkedIn Profile, to start), plus strong statements of value and networking activity, will make this YOUR year to win the right executive role.